UBC-CIC/course-flexibility/docs/UserGuide.md

 ![alt text](assets/dashboard/dashboard_faculty.png)

 #### Faculty Analysis
 The graph below shows the number of courses, in percentage, of a selected faculty (e.g., Faculty of Science) that were analyzed as "Yes" for a given guideline.
-Hovering the mouse cursor on the data points, user can see a detailed result of each guideline in a given year.
-For example, 81% of all the courses in the Faculty of Science analyzed as "Yes" to "online recordings of lectures can be accessed" (i.e., REC) guideline in 2023.
+By hovering the mouse cursor on the data points, a user can see a detailed result of each guideline in a given year.
+For example, 81% of all the analyzed courses in the Faculty of Science were analyzed as "Yes" for the "online recordings of lectures can be accessed" (i.e., REC) guideline in 2023.

 ![alt text](assets/dashboard/dashboard_faculty_data.png)